 Before you read about the essential language and literacy skills, we want to make sure you are crystal clear on that piece!
 Don't expect your child to have mastered every single standard by age 5.
-But do use these standards to help guide you on where to work with him/her.
+But do use these standards to help and guide you on where to work with him/her.

 Here at My Pre-K Box, it's our job to simplify that part for you.
-We use the research, develop fun, engaging activities, gather the materials you need, and make sure they align with early childhood guiding principles and essential standards!
+We do the research, develop fun, engaging activities, gather the materials you need, and make sure they align with early childhood guiding principles and essential standards!
 Best of all, it's all prepped for you and mailed to your front door each month!

 Each state's early childhood standards